nicolerichter1989/global-shark-attacks/README.md

 ### Shape of the Data

-The dataframe consits of xx rows and xx columns:
+The dataframe consits of 25723 rows × 24 columns:
 1. Case Number
 2. Date
 3. Year